-- 10.1 Section 149 of the Act requires public bodies to have due regard to the need to: - eliminate unlawful discrimination, harassment, victimisation, and any other conduct prohibited by the Act. - advance equality of opportunity between people who share a protected characteristic and people who do not share it; and - foster good relations between people who share a protected characteristic and people who do not share it. - Protected characteristics defined by law include race and ethnicity, disability, sex, gender reassignment, age, sexual orientation, pregnancy and maternity, and religion or belief. - Having due regard means there is a requirement to consciously address the three tenets of the Equality Duty within decision-making processes. - By law, assessments must be carried out throughout planning and delivery and contain sufficient information to enable the local authority to show it has paid 'due regard' to the equality's duties; and identified methods for mitigating or avoiding adverse impact on people sharing protected characteristics. - 1.a The Equalities impact Assessment outcome for protected groups is positive. - 10.2 Comments Approved by Felisha Dussard Senior Communities Officer 06/03/2024.
+8.3.1 Section 149 of the Act requires public bodies to have due regard to the need to:

+- eliminate unlawful discrimination, harassment, victimisation, and any other conduct prohibited by the Act. - advance equality of opportunity between people who share a protected characteristic and people who do not share it; and - foster good relations between people who share a protected characteristic and people who do not share it. - Protected characteristics defined by law include race and ethnicity, disability, sex, gender reassignment, age, sexual orientation, pregnancy and maternity, and religion or belief. - Having due regard means there is a requirement to consciously address the three tenets of the Equality Duty within decision-making processes. - By law, assessments must be carried out throughout planning and delivery and contain sufficient information to enable the local authority to show it has paid 'due regard' to the equality's duties; and identified methods for mitigating or avoiding adverse impact on people sharing protected characteristics.

+The Equalities Impact Assessment undertaken shows the outcome for protected groups is being positive.

+Comments Approved by Felisha Dussard Senior Communities Officer 06/03/2024.